Effect of Off-diagonal NSI Parameters on Entanglement Measurements in Neutrino Oscillations: Results

 To investigate the combined effect of NSI and the CP-violating phase $\delta_{CP}$ on the appearance probability, we consider a CP-conserving scenario with $\delta_{CP} = 0^\circ$, as shown in the lower row in Fig. \ref{fig1}.
-The color scheme in this panel follows the same convention as the upper row: the red curve corresponds to standard oscillation, the green curve represents the case with only $\epsilon_{e \mu}$, and the blue curve includes both $\epsilon_{e \mu}$ and the phase $\phi_{e \mu}$.
+The color scheme in this panel follows the same convention as the upper row: the red curve corresponds to standard oscillation, the green curve represents the case with only $\left |\epsilon_{e \mu} \right |$, and the blue curve includes both $\left |\epsilon_{e \mu} \right |$ and the phase $\phi_{e \mu}$.
 From the leftmost plot of the lower row of Fig. \ref{fig1}, it is evident that the red curve lies below both the green and blue curves across the entire energy range.
 Between the green and blue curves, the green curve shows a higher amplitude than the blue one.
 This behavior is further clarified in the lower panel of Fig. \ref{fig21}, which decomposes the individual contributions to $P_{\mu e}$ under the same parameter settings as the upper panel but with $\delta_{CP}=0^{\circ}$.
-Similar to the upper panels, the D1 and E1 terms are found to contribute most significantly to the overall modification of the appearance probability.
+The D1 and E1 terms are found to contribute most significantly to the overall modification of the appearance probability.
+The overall amplitude for the configuration with $\left |\epsilon_{e \mu} \right | = 0.15$ and $\phi_{e \mu} = 0$ is larger than that of the setup with $ \left | \epsilon_{e \mu} \right |= 0.15$ and $\phi_{e \mu} = 1.38\pi$; this trend is clearly visible in the lower panel of Fig. \ref{fig21}.